crossorigin="anonymous">

 It isn't the same weight as a person who uses a wheelchair and needs ramps to access buildings (or other kinds of accessibility, for that matter).
 Thus, autistic people shouldn't completely isolate themselves from audio just because specific audio makes their lives difficult.
 That would be punishing the unfortunate, for good or bad, by intention.

-I myself am a hermit, ironically as it may sound, and I recently became even more of a hermit after cutting ties with an entire branch of my family.
+I myself am a hermit, ironically as it may sound.
 However, I do not let my Asperger's get in the way of my ambition to be a writer and philosophize publicly.
 The internet has brought me benefits as well as harm.

 The fact that there is harm on the internet shouldn't make one give up the entirety of its benefits to individuals, societies, and mankind.
-It is, in a way, one of the few true places where you can express yourself with minimal worry for retribution (depending, of course, on which platform you use and whether it is a public or private domain).
+It is, in a way, one of the few true places where you can express yourself with minimal worry for retribution by being anonymous and by not being in a physical space.